 IJURR does not publish special issues, i.e. entire issues dedicated to a specific theme.
-But the journal does publish occasional symposia, comprising 3-4 articles, plus an introduction, allowing for an in-depth and comparative exploration of important urban themes and concepts.
-A strong introduction is an important component of most symposia.
-It should indicate clearly the originality and coherence of the symposium.
+But the journal does publish occasional symposia, comprising 4-6 articles, plus an introduction, allowing for an in-depth and comparative exploration of important urban themes and concepts.
+A strong introduction is an important component of symposia.
+It should indicate clearly the originality and coherence of the symposium and is expected to make an original contribution to the field in its own right.